Does Cranberry Juice Help You To Clean Marijuana Out Of Your System and Pass a Drug Test?

 To understand how pectin works, you need to know how drugs are metabolized, stored, and excreted out of the body.
-I have already explained the entire process in another article on Cannabis Metabolism.

 Basically, after ingestion, drugs undergo metabolism after which some of the metabolites are absorbed into the blood and stored in fats, while others are excreted through feces and urine.